Bipartisan infrastructure deal stalls as bigger plan gains

 As the bipartisan group struggles to devise consensus over revenue streams, it’s becoming increasingly clear that their proposal might not be fully paid for at all — opening it to another attack from senators who may withhold their votes over deficit concerns.

-“This ought to be credibly paid for,” said Senate Republican leader Mitch McConnell, signaling the party’s stance.
+“This ought to be credibly paid for,” said Senate Minority Leader Mitch McConnell, R-Ky., signaling the party’s stance.

 Ten Republican senators would be needed to back the bipartisan bill, joining with all 50 Democrats to reach the 60-vote threshold typically required to overcome a filibuster and advance it toward passage.